percelia36-afk/week7-assigment/README.md

 - Form for game submission with basic validation
 - Fields include: title, series, studio, genre, description, and image URL
 - Dropdown selection for genres with 15+ options
-- Success messaging and form reset functionality
+- Success messaging and form reset functionality (does not auto render entry on the dinamic pages in diployment could not figure out if its cause of render bug or a code error)

 #### 🎯 React Router Implementation